-DDT 239 INDEPENDENT STUDIES (2-8E) 1-4 credits PREREQUISITE: DDT 122 and DDT 123 problems.
+DDT 239 INDEPENDENT STUDIES (2-8E) 1-4 credits PREREQUISITE: DDT 122 and DDT 123 placed on applying knowledge from prior courses toward the solution of individual drafting and design problems.
 With completion of this course, the student will demonstrate the application of previously attained skills and knowledge in the solution of typical drafting applications and problems.